Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Application to Quantum Geometric Langlands

 In our argument below, we will make the assumption that this statement extends to the derived level.
-In other words, we will assume that the equivalence between $T^*_{ L_{\mr{det}}} \bun_G(C)$ and $\flat_G(C)$ is an equivalence of 0-shifted symplectic stacks.
-This is the subject of work in progress by Calaque and Safronov, who prove the Dolbeault analogue of this statement: that the equivalence $T^*\bun_G(C) \iso \mr{Map}(C_{\mr{Dol}}, BG)$ is a symplectomorphism -- the desired statement here is a Hodge deformation of their result \footnote{We are grateful to P. Safronov for discussing his work in progress with us.}.
+In other words, we will assume the following.

+\begin{assumption} We will assume that the equivalence between $T^*_{ L_{\mr{det}}} \bun_G(C)$ and $\flat_G(C)$ is an equivalence of 0-shifted symplectic stacks.
+This is the subject of work in progress by Calaque and Safronov, who prove the Dolbeault analogue of this statement: that the equivalence $T^*\bun_G(C) \iso \mr{Map}(C_{\mr{Dol}}, BG)$ is a symplectomorphism -- the desired statement here is a Hodge deformation of their result.\footnote{We are grateful to P. Safronov for discussing his work in progress with us.} \end{assumption}